 In December 2017, Assistant Minister for Vocational Education and Skills, the Hon Karen Andrews MP announced public consultations with VET stakeholders on the implementation of ASQA's recommendations.
 A discussion paper was also released to support the consultations and public submissions to the process.

 The discussion paper outlines the reforms currently being explored by the Australian Government.

 Training product reform

 Technological changes, changing growth industries and how workers engage with labour market are among a range of economic forces changing the future of work and the skills required by the Australian workforce.
 It is imperative that training products remain adaptable to a range of factors that will affect workforce trends.
 In this changing environment, training products must provide learners with the skills and capacity to enable them to achieve a broader range of employment opportunities or further study.

 In November 2016, skills ministers agreed for work to be undertaken to examine and develop a case for change to enhance training products, in partnership with industry and in consultation with the VET sector.
-This is to ensure that training products continue to be relevant in the future, and support skills development as technology and industry changes.
+This work ensures that training products continue to be relevant in the future, and support skills development as technology and industry changes.

-A Joint Working Party, comprising state and territory and industry representatives was established to undertake this work.
+A Joint Working Party, including comprising state and territory and industry representatives was established to undertake this work.
 The Joint Working Party reported back to skills ministers in November 2017 on the case for change and recommended next steps.
 Skills ministers agreed to continue exploring enhancements to the design of training products through consultation on a discussion paper and the case for change.

 Following this consultation, in October 2018 the COAG Industry and Skills Council considered the views of stakeholders and skills ministers agreed to progress training product reform by undertaking pilots and projects to test proposed enhancements.
 The COAG Industry and Skills Council will consider recommendations based on this evidence and further research in 2019.